 Article courtesy of RootsRated.

-Because of iconic staples like Mount Rushmore National Memorial and the state’s outdoor beauty, millions of tourists find their way to the Black Hills of South Dakota each year.
-While there’s nothing wrong with taking the touristy route, the Black Hills have just as much to offer the wanderer who prefers lesser-known stops.
-From local wineries to unique hikes, if you look into these local-approved suggestions, you’ll find a unique side of South Dakota you didn’t know existed.
+Iconic staples like Mount Rushmore National Memorial and the state’s outdoor beauty lead millions of tourists to find their way to the Black Hills of South Dakota every year.
+While there’s nothing wrong with taking the touristy route, the Black Hills have just as much to offer the wanderer searching for lesser-known stops and unique things to do.
+From local wineries to one-of-a-kind hikes, these local-approved suggestions direct you to a unique side of South Dakota you didn’t know existed.

 Stroll Through Art Alley

-Whether you’re en route to Mount Rushmore or roaming the streets of Rapid City to check out the presidential statues, a walk through Art Alley is a must for anyone spending time in or passing through this city.
-It showcases the creative culture of Rapid City in a way that nothing else can.
-Some of it is simply beautiful, some of it is funny, but all of it is great.
+Whether en route to Mount Rushmore or roaming the streets of Rapid City to check out the presidential statues, a walk through Art Alley is a must for anyone in or passing through.
+It showcases Rapid City's creative culture in a way that nothing else can.
+Some of it is beautiful and some funny but all the art is worth seeing.

 Soak Up the Season at Summer Nights

-If you love the outdoors and also enjoy some good tunes, then you’ll love Rapid City’s Summer Nights.
-Located at West St. Joseph Street and 7th Street, the completely free and family-friendly festivities showcase the area’s wide array of local musical talent.
-Also, it’s entirely run by volunteers, so at the very least it’s a great place to go to source local advice on what to check out next.
-(Please note the Summer Nights series will not take place in 2025.)
+If you love the outdoors and enjoy good tunes, you’ll love Rapid City’s Summer Nights.
+Located at West St. Joseph Street and 7th Street, the free and family-friendly festivities showcase the area’s vast array of local musical talent.
+Also, it’s entirely run by volunteers, so it’s also a great place to source local advice on what to check out next.

 Watch the Sunrise from Black Elk Peak

-Black Elk Peak (formerly known as Harney Peak) is the highest point east of the Rockies.
-The vista is accessible via a 3.5-mile (one way) hike from Custer State Park’s Sylvan Lake.
-Culminating at 7,242 feet above sea level with a stone lookout tower to boot, it’s an incredible vantage point to see the sun rise.
-Black Elk, a famous medicine man of the Lakota tribe, is said to have experienced a vision there.
+Black Elk Peak (formerly Harney Peak) is the highest point east of the Rockies.
+The vista is accessible via a 3.5-mile (one-way) hike from Custer State Park’s Sylvan Lake.
+This stone lookout tower is 7,242 feet above sea level and is an incredible vantage point to watch the sunrise or take in the Black Hills.
+The peak is named for Black Elk, a famous medicine man of the Lakota tribe said to have experienced a vision there.
+If you’re into outdoor adventure, don’t miss the George S. Mickelson Trail or the Centennial Trail.

 Feast at the Alpine Inn with Your Canine Companion

-Once you’ve wrapped up a hike to Black Elk Peak, refuel with some delicious eats at Alpine Inn, a beautiful spot nestled in Hill City.
-For those new to the Midwest, the German section on the lunch menu is simply not to be missed.
+Once you’ve wrapped up a hike to Black Elk Peak, refuel with some delicious eats at Alpine Inn, a beautiful spot in Hill City.
+New to the Midwest?
+Don’t sleep on the German section of the lunch menu.
 If you’re looking for local cuisine, you’ve found it.
-The best part is that their patio is pup-friendly, so you don’t have to leave Fido at home.
+There are no reservations but there is a daily list, so get your name in as fast as you can for the perfect table and meal.

 Run Buzzard’s Roost Trail

-If you’re a runner, Black Hills Runners Club has all the info you need to get your mileage in like a local.
-If you’re feeling overwhelmed by all of the choices, starting with Buzzard’s Roost Trail is a pretty safe bet.
-It’s got more than 8 miles of trail and the view from the lookout point at the top is definitely not to be missed.
-It's located about six miles west of Rapid City.
+Black Hills Runners Club has all the info runners need to get their mileage in like a local.
+One route, Buzzard’s Roost Trail, sits 6 miles west of Rapid City and is a local favorite.
+It has more than 8 miles of trail, and the view from the lookout point at the top makes the climb worth the effort.